jd-code/buildalternbind/README.md

 buildalternbind is a nifty script for building autonomous additionnal runtime environment for the bind/named DNS-server daemon.
-Such additionnal instances are often needed for testing parameters, weird recursion, local spoofing, local resolution that must stay private and whose operations should stay apart of public dns-resolutions, for internal production environment, or VPN zones.
+Such additionnal instances are often needed for testing parameters, weird recursions, local spoofing, local resolutions that must stay private or daemons whose operations should stay apart of public dns-resolutions, for internal production environment, or VPN zones.
 It's also convenient to mitigate restart troubles within different sets of zone deliveries